 This tutorial shows you how you can disable SELinux (Security-Enhanced Linux) on your CentOS server.
 The CentOS version should be 7 or 8.
-Version does not matter.
+The version does not matter.

 What is SELinux?